-If you know about dogs, then you also know what fleas are.
-You certainly know that you do not want to see fleas in your home, experience flea bites, or let their dogs go through the turmoil of fleas.
+If you know about dogs, then you probably know what fleas are.
+You surely know that you don't want to see fleas in your home, on yourself, or your dog.
 However, these parasites are more than just a nuisance.

-Fleas pose a significant risk to dogs and other animals, even humans.
-These tiny external parasites live off of the blood of mammals, and their bites can lead to major health issues.
+Fleas pose a significant health risk to dogs and other animals, including humans.
+These tiny external parasites feed on the blood of animals, and their bites can lead to health problems.

 About the Flea